 TGbe editor: please add the following paragraph at the end of 35.8.5:

+(#10692,13037)An R-TWT scheduled STA should assist its AP in allocating resources for the transmission of its UL latency sensitive traffic by including BSRs of the R-TWT UL TID(s) in its transmitted QoS Data frames or QoS Null frames as described in 35.5.4 (EHT buffer status report operation).

 SP-1: Do you support resolve the following CIDs as described in 11-22/1828r1?